 Illness from Chikungunya virus infection is characterized by sudden onset of signs and symptoms of:

 Symptoms begin 3-7 days after being bitten by the mosquito carrying the virus.
-In contrast to dengue, chikungunya is characterized by a briefer feverish episode, by persistent joint pain in some cases, and by the fortunate absence of fatalities.
+In contrast to dengue, chikungunya is characterized by a shorter feverish episode, by persistent joint pain in some cases, and by the absence of fatalities.

 The Chikungunya virus is not contagious (it cannot be spread directly from person to person).